Multi-Metric Adaptive Experimental Design Under a Fixed Budget with Validation: Abstract

 \section{Abstract}

-Standard A/B tests in online experiments face statistical power challenges when testing multiple candidates simultaneously, while adaptive experimental designs (\texttt{AED}) alone fall short in inferring experiment statistics such as the average treatment effect, especially with many metrics (e.g., revenue, safety) and heterogeneous variances.
+A/B tests in online experiments face statistical power challenges when testing multiple candidates simultaneously, while adaptive experimental designs (\texttt{AED}) alone fall short in inferring experiment statistics such as the average treatment effect, especially with many metrics (e.g., revenue, safety) and heterogeneous variances.
 This paper proposes a fixed-budget multi-metric \texttt{AED} framework with a two-phase structure: an adaptive exploration phase to identify the best treatment, and a validation phase with an A/B test to verify the treatment's quality and infer statistics.
-We propose \texttt{SHRVar}, which generalizes sequential halving (\texttt{SH})~\citep{karnin13bai} with a novel relative-variance-based sampling and an elimination strategy built on reward $z$ values.
-It achieves a provable error probability that decreases exponentially, where the exponent $H_3$ generalizes the complexity measure for \texttt{SH}~\citep{karnin13bai} and \texttt{SHVar}~\citep{lalitha23variance} with homogeneous and heterogeneous variances, respectively.
-Numerical experiments verify our analysis and demonstrate the superior performance of this new framework.
+We propose \texttt{SHRVar}, which generalizes sequential halving (\texttt{SH}) with a novel relative-variance-based sampling and an elimination strategy built on reward $z$ values.
+It achieves a provable error probability that decreases exponentially, where the exponent $H_3$ generalizes the complexity measure for \texttt{SH} and \texttt{SHVar} with homogeneous and heterogeneous variances, respectively.
+Numerical experiments demonstrate its performance and robustness.